11 essential types of content writing for a successful business

 The Zendesk Customer Experience Trends Report suggests that 69% of customers want to resolve as many issues as possible on their own.
 And by empowering your customers to do the same, you are more likely to delight them.

-The more features and complexity a product or service has, the deeper need for thorough documentation.
+The more features and complexity a product or service has, the deeper the need for thorough documentation.

 When you buy toothpaste, for instance, you don’t need a user manual to use it.
 But when buying something more sophisticated, like business software, just a quick-start manual may not be enough.